 You might be a roadie.

-If you have kids, you’re most likely better off touring around in an RV and homeschooling while staying connected to the road tripper community.
+If you have kids, you’re probably better off touring around in an RV and homeschooling while staying connected to the road-tripper community.

 Some examples of road trippers

 - Modified Van Travel

 Cruise ships are a form of tourism that’s taken off.
 It’s a little like staying in a floating resort.

 Cruise packages often include everything you need, from nightly entertainment, pools, casinos, workout rooms and dancing.

 Many cruise ships also have kids’ clubs where kids can go and hang out to meet other kids their own age in a safe environment.